antoniodecinque99/computational_intelligence42/lab1/README.md

 # Lab 1 - Set Covering

+This solution has been developed in collaboration with my colleague Andrea D'Attila (303339).

 For the solution a greedy algorithm has been adopted.

+The results obtained by this greedy algorithm could be used to implement an optimized version of the breadth-first search algorithm: a node should not be processed if its cost is greater than the cost obtained with the greedy solution, because, for sure, it leads to a worse solution.

 In order to explain the algorithm, we will consider an example of problem with `N = 10` and `seed = 42`.